To create a new campaign:

 Deciding on a test audience for A/B testing triggered campaigns requires some estimation.
 We recommend you check the total messages that were sent for similar triggered campaigns in the past to get a sense of how many users may qualify.
 If you select a test audience that is too small such as 25 users, you will get a statistically insignificant sample.
 If your test group size exceeds the total number of users who ultimately qualify for that campaign, then no winner will be declared and each message variant will be alternatively delivered for the duration of the campaign.

 If you would like to send different message variants to your target audience based on the user properties they possess, this campaign type is your best bet.
 A good example would be when you want to send a localized update to people based on their preferred language.

 Similar to creating A/B test variants, you can use the + button to add multiple variants based on a user property value.
+You can send up to 50 message variants to different users based on a user property.
 In the example below, we have used the Customer Type user property so users with different customer type property values will receive corresponding copies of the campaign based on their different levels (Silver, Gold, or Platinum).